smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 object and database/schema name, so if you need to interrogate the dataset to decide how to structure your queries, you can.
 - An `execute_queries` function, which will run `prepare_queries` and then apply those queries to the database.
-Generally, you shouldn't need to touch this function - just be aware this is how your queries actually get run.
+You shouldn't need to touch this function - just be aware this is how your queries actually get run.
 - A `write_queries` function, which will write your queries from `prepare_function` to disk.
 If you are creating multiple queries in one go, calling `comment_queries`